 Prerequisite: MATH 132 and COSC 110.
 Studies techniques for developing and interpreting mathematical models in several contexts such as: graphical models, proportionality, optimization, dynamic systems, probability, simulation and Markov processes.

 Prerequisite: MATH 132.
 This course introduces an axiomatic approach to probability, sample spaces and the study of distribution functions.

 Prerequisite: MATH 341 (MATH 231 recommended).
 This course is about the study of distribution functions, estimation techniques and hypothesis testing.

 MATH 386 Mathematics Seminar (3)

-Prerequisite: Third-year standing and a declared mathematics or mathematics/secondary education emphasis major.
+Prerequisite: Third-year standing and a declared mathematics, mathematics/ data science emphasis or mathematics/secondary education emphasis major.
 Students read, write, present, and listen to presentations by peers on mathematical topics of the instructor's choice.
 (WRT)

 MATH 390/490 Topics: Mathematics (Arr)

 Various topics in mathematics can be studied depending upon the interest and demand shown by students.
 The student’s transcript will indicate the topic studied.

 Prerequisite: MATH 221 (MATH 240 recommended).
 This course introduces abstract mathematical systems, groups, rings and fields with an emphasis on precise definitions and rigorous proofs.